A

 Fundamentals of the Product Lifecycle

-This course provides and introduction to the business of creative product industries from a global perspective and through a digital lens.
-Students will examine the broad scope of industries and discover how all segments of fashion, home furnishings, furniture, hardgoods and other consumer goods from product concept to end consumer continue to evolve in the consumer and technology driven marketplace.
+This course introduces the business of creative product industries from a global perspective and through a digital lens.
+Students will examine the broad scope of industries and discover how all segments of apparel, home furnishings, furniture, hardgoods, and other consumer goods from product concept to end consumer continue to evolve in the consumer and technology driven marketplace.
 Emphasis is placed on sustainable sourcing, sustainable supply chain management, the role of technology, and innovation in all aspects of the product life cycle.

 M